-A voluntary board oversees the management of PCYC Launceston.
-The Board of Management employs the Club Manager.
+A voluntary committee oversees the management of PCYC Launceston.
+The Committee of Management employs the Club Manager.
 Tasmania Police provide a Club Officer to work with young people at risk.
-The Board is made up of people from a broad range of professions who can help guide the direction and management of the club.
+The Committee is made up of people from a broad range of professions who can help guide the direction and management of the club.
 New nominees are always welcome.
 If you would like to contribute to the future of the Club by joining the Board of Management, please fill out a nomination form and hand it in at reception.

 The Mission of PCYC’s Australia wide is to get young people active in life; develop their skills, character and leadership; and prevent and reduce crime by and against young people.
 PCYC Launceston does this by providing positive mentoring, sporting, recreational, social and cultural programs in a safe environment.
 By having our Tasmania Police Club Officer involved Clubs seek to increase levels of communication, understanding and mutual respect between police, young people and the Tasmanian community.